velexi-research/GeometricAlgebra.jl/docs/src/types.md

   GeometricAlgebra type that is a subtype of `AbstractBlade`.

 * `AbstractScalar` represents an arbitrary scalar value.
-Any mathematical objects that is logically scalar (i.e., a scalar or a special scalar value) is represented by a concrete GeometricAlgebra type that is a subtype of `AbstractScalar`.
+Any mathematical objects that is logically a scalar (i.e., a scalar or a special scalar value) is represented by a concrete GeometricAlgebra type that is a subtype of `AbstractScalar`.

 ```
 AbstractMultivector